-Throughout the world tea is an essential aspect of everyday life.
-In China, during the eighth century, drinking tea was considered one of the “polite amusements”, a pursuit akin to poetry.
-In Tibet, there is actually a distance called a “cup of tea” defined as the length that one can walk with a cup of hot tea in one’s hand before it cools down sufficiently to drink.
+Throughout the world a cup of tea is prized as one of life’s great pleasures.
+In China during the eighth century, drinking tea was considered one of the “polite amusements”, a pursuit akin to poetry.
+In Tibet there is a distance referred to as a “cup of tea” which is defined as the length one can walk with a cup of hot tea in one’s hand before it cools down sufficiently to drink.

-One of the most interesting aspects of tea-culture is that it focuses on the “Applied Arts” involved in the preparation of tea, as well as i its sensual appreciation.
-According to San Francisco tea-maven James Norwood Pratt, author of New Tea Lovers Treasury, these applied arts, involve “not just what you behold but what you hold” and are valuable because they teach us to enjoy an “intimacy with objects” that can help focus our attention and deepen our sensual appreciation.
+One of the key tenets of tea-culture is an appreciation of the “Applied Arts”, or those arts involved in its attentive preparation.
+According to San Francisco tea-maven James Norwood Pratt, author of A New Tea Lovers Treasury, the applied arts involve “not just what you behold but what you hold”.
+They alson teach us to enjoy an intimacy with objects that can both focus our attention and deepen our delight.

-Focused attention is the core of all sensual appreciation, and ancient tea culture reflects this insight.
-Jennifer Leigh Sauer, in “The Way to Tea”, a local guide to San Francisco Tea Culture, points out that “the Chinese symbol for drinking tea is three mouths, reminding us that one tastes tea in three steps: first, paying attention to the tip of the tongue to judge sweetness; then to the middle of the tongue for tartness; and finally to the back of the tongue for bitterness.”
-It takes a particular form of love to be so drawn to the fine distinctions.
+It is not a coincidence that the Chinese symbol for drinking tea is comprised of three mouths.
+This is meant to remind us that one tastes tea in three stages: first, by paying attention to the tip of the tongue to discover its sweetness; next, to the middle of the tongue to note tartness; and finally to the back of the tongue to experience the bitterness.

-Kakuzo Okakura, in his “The Book of Tea” writes: “Teaism is a cult founded on the adoration of the beautiful among the sordid facts of everyday existence.
+Experiencing tea is part of a broader aesthetic philosophy of life.
+In his classic “The Book of Tea” Kakuzo Okakura writes: “Teaism is a cult founded on the adoration of the beautiful among the sordid facts of everyday existence.
 The heaven of modern humanity is shattered in the Cyclopean struggle for wealth and power.
 The world is groping in the shadow of egotism and vulgarity.
 Knowledge is bought through a bad conscience, benevolence practiced for the sake of utility.
 East and West, like two dragons tossed in a sea of ferment, in vain strive to regain the jewel of life.
 We await the great Avatar.
 Meanwhile, let’s have a sip of tea.”